CUBRID/cubrid-testtools/CTP/README.md

 - **HA Replication**
-   * Test cases: Since ``HA Replication`` is using ``SQL`` scenarios to test on HA mode to verify the data replication between an active server and a standby server, so the cases are same as ``SQL``
+   * Test cases: Since ``HA Replication`` is using ``SQL`` scenarios to test on HA mode to verify the data replication between an active server and a standby server, so the cases are the same as ``SQL``
    * CTP will transform case file to be ``case_name.test`` format with some checking statement flags around the SQL statements.
-And If the SQL does not contain primary key, CTP will add primary key on column
+And If the SQL does not contain primary key, CTP will add primary key on one column
    * Example for reference

      ```